FreemapSlovakia/freemap-routing/README.md

 # Features

 ## common features
-- all standard features done by OSRM plus
+- all standard features done by OSRM plus:
 - take elevation into account (uphill is slower than downhill; uphill is avoided if possible)
 - route over highways that are relations only
 - preference of hiking/cycle routes: prefer ways that are a part of relations